rsksmart/devportal-1.0/_rsk/node/configure/cli.md

 Most of the configurable options or settings for RSKj are available in "config".
 See [config reference](../reference/) for more details.

-However, a small number of command line flags are also available:
+However, a list of command line flags are also available:

 ## Network related